aspose-words/Aspose.Words-API-References/german/net/aspose.words.drawing/fill/solid/_index.md

 Console.WriteLine("The foreground color of the fill is: {0}", fill.ForeColor);
 Console.WriteLine("The fill is transparent at {0}%", fill.Transparency * 100);

-// Ändern Sie den Füllungstyp in Solid mit einheitlicher grüner Farbe. fill.Solid(Color.Green);
+// Ändere den Typ der Füllung in „Fest“ mit einheitlicher grüner Farbe. fill.Solid(Color.Green);
 Console.WriteLine("\nThe fill is changed:");
 Console.WriteLine("The type of the fill is: {0}", fill.FillType);